HubertYGuan/GSoC-2025/content/posts/final.md

 The actual print server frameworks/applications like PAPPL are currently very much a work-in-progress.
 I have created a Zephyr module and test-application for running the PAPPL system that do compile.
 However, there is a lot more testing that needs to be done to address errors in PAPPL.

 Another avenue for print server applications to go down is ippeveprinter, which emulates a print server and is mainly used to test communication over IPP.
 I have ran this and had success with DNS-SD advertisement but processing an IPP message still remains to be a challenge.
+I have also recently (as of the time of writing) done some more testing with ippeveprinter and struggled with processing `test.conf`, but succeeded with smaller config files.

 # Upstreaming